lsprangers/lsprangers.github.io/docs/aws_sap/VPC.md

 ### VPC Peering
 - Connect 2 VPC's privately using AWS backbone network
+    - Can be across regions, across accounts, etc
+    - Entire goal is to allow services to communicate via ***private IP addresses***
 - Make them behave as if they were the same network
 - Must not have overlapping CIDR
 - ***Not transitive***
     - $A \leftrightarrow B \ \& \ B \leftrightarrow C$ $\neq A \leftrightarrow C$
     - Must create peer between $A \leftrightarrow C$
 - Must update route tables ***in each VPC subnet*** to ensure instances can communicate
+    - Once $A$ and $B$ have setup peering, the route table for A needs to include a route to B's CIDR block and the method for getting there would be the peering connection
+    - $A$ routing table:
+        - Destination: $B$ CIDR
+        - Target: Peering connection
 - VPC Peering can work inter-region and cross-account
 - Can reference security group of a peered VPC (cross-account)
 - Longest prefix match